tolgayilmaz86/MuscleMemoryTrainer/README.md

   pyinstaller mmt_app.spec --noconfirm
   ```
 - Output appears under `dist/MuscleMemoryTrainer/`.
 Test on a clean machine to confirm Qt plugins and resources are present.
+- Input note: controller detection currently uses `hidapi` (raw HID), so you may need to set report byte offsets per device in the app.
 - Customize:
   - Add an icon via `icon="path/to/app.ico"` inside `EXE(...)`.
   - Switch to one-file by setting `onefile=True` in `EXE(...)` (trade-off: slower startup due to extraction).